theturboturnip/harper/packages/web/src/routes/docs/integrations/neovim/+page.md

 cargo install harper-ls --locked
 ```

-If you have issues with a missing `algorithm` file and you're on a Debian-based Linux distribution, try installing `libstdc++-14-dev`.
+If you are on a Debian-based Linux distribution, you may need to install `build-essential`.

 ### Arch Linux